-A primrose can be either an annual or a perennial flower.
+A primrose can be either be an annual or a perennial flower.

-Spurge is another that can be a perennial or an annual depending upon where you live.
-If you live in the frost-free zone then it will stay year round.
+Spurge is another one that can be a perennial or an annual depending upon where you live.
+If you live in the frost-free zone then it will stay year-round.

 However, if you live in a colder area then it is an annual.
 Regardless, it is a beautiful flower that can add lots of life to a shaded space.

-So if you are looking for a plant that won’t add a rainbow effect but still add a splash of color to your shaded areas then you might want to consider spurge.
+If you want a plant that grows in shade and won’t add a rainbow effect but still add a splash of color to your shaded areas then you might want to consider spurge.

 10. Lady’s Mantle

 Lady’s Mantle is a perennial that has many uses.
-Some use it to decorate wreaths and other décor with.
+Some use it to decorate wreaths and others use it for décor.
 While others use it as a live edging.

 However, this is a ground cover.
 So if used as an edging it would have to be maintained regularly.